February 7, 1997: Malivai Washington fights through career-ending knee injury in Davis Cup

 Every day, Tennis Majors looks back at the biggest moments in tennis history.
-On February 7, 1995, MaliVai Washington suffered the injury that would end his career to win a Davis Cup match for USA.
+On February 7, 1997, MaliVai Washington battled through the injury that would end his career to win a Davis Cup match for USA.

 On this day, February 7, 1997, in the first round of the Davis Cup, MaliVai Washington, from the United States, played through a knee injury to defeat Brazilian Gustavo Kuerten (3-6, 7-6, 7-6, 6-3).
 Although Washington would have the satisfaction to give his team a decisive lead he would unfortunately never recover from that injury.
 Despite two surgeries, the 1996 Wimbledon runner-up would never be able to consistently compete at a professional level.

 The players: MaliVai Washington and Gustavo Kuerten

 - MaliVai Washington: Wimbledon runner-up, attacking American